embrace-io/embrace-docs/content/unity/integration/session-reporting.md

 ## Build and Run Your Application

 You're now ready to build and run your application.
-Assuming the app launches correctly, pay attention to the system logging and look for Embrace to print out it's version number.
+Assuming the app launches correctly, pay attention to the system logging and look for Embrace to print out its version number.

 ```sh
 [Embrace] Embrace SDK enabled.
 Version: {{< sdk platform="unity" >}}